A survey and analysis of TLS interception mechanisms and motivations: Evaluation

 \subsection{Evaluation framework}

 We describe here the criteria that enable the evaluation of the proposals and techniques discussed in the previous sections.
+Those criteria derive from our incentive analysis, important issues and limitations we have highlighted for each scheme, and desirable properties aimed by each scheme.
 As various objectives require different criteria, we focus our evaluation on three main categories of use cases: CDN-type (N) middleboxes (\emph{g}, \emph{i}, \emph{l}, \emph{n} and \emph{p}), client-side (C) and server-side (R) middleboxes.
 Our evaluation is based on general and case-specific criteria for deployability, security, usability and extra features provided.
+Our ratings are illustrated in Table~\ref{tab:proposal-eval-cdn}.